Solving Optimal Control Problems of Rigid-Body Dynamics with Collisions Using the Hybrid Minimum Principle

 This paper proposes an iterative method for the open-loop optimal control of dynamical systems with autonomous state jumps (collisions).
-We begin with a hybrid minimum principle (HMP) which extends the PMP to the hybrid dynamical systems with autonomous state jumps. \rev{We analyze the discontinuity in the system and propose a stable collision condition that is crucial for the convergence of iterative algorithms in systems experiencing collisions.
-A convergence theorem demonstrating linear convergence is then proven for the method of successive approximation (MSA) algorithm \cite{msa2}.
-To the best of our knowledge, this is the first convergence theory for the discontinuous systems considered in this paper.
-Following HMP and the MSA algorithm, we propose a modified version that incorporates a relaxation technique to improve the convergence.} The algorithm automatically avoids unnecessary collisions and does not require an accurate prediction of the number of collision times.
-It generally converges faster and produces more accurate solutions than gradient-based algorithms.
+We begin with a hybrid minimum principle (HMP) which extends the PMP to the hybrid dynamical systems with autonomous state jumps.
+Following HMP and the method of successive approximation (MSA, \cite{msa2}), we propose a modified version that incorporates a relaxation technique to improve convergence.

 We implement the algorithm with the forward-Euler scheme and numerically address several difficulties introduced by the discontinuities of the hybrid system.
-The method is tested on disc collision problems with one or multiple collisions.
-It exhibits stable linear convergence in terms of the iteration steps.
-Asymptotic first-order accuracy is observed for the $L^2$ error on model problems with exact analytic solutions.
+We propose several disc collision problems with one or multiple collisions and derive their analytical optimal solutions. \rev{The method is then tested on these problems, demonstrating stable linear convergence with respect to the number of iteration steps (see \Cref{sub:convergence_rate} for a detailed study).
+Furthermore, asymptotic first-order accuracy is observed for the error with respect to the time step size.}

+\rev{ The contributions of this paper are threefold.
+First, we propose an iterative method based on MSA with a helpful relaxation term and demonstrate its ability to solve optimal control problems for rigid bodies with collisions both accurately and efficiently.
+Second, we address several numerical challenges introduced by collisions, including the misalignment of discontinuities in the control and state variables, as well as the inherent discontinuities in the control itself.
+These issues are critical for ensuring the stability and efficiency of the algorithm.
+Third, we introduce a typical rigid body problems with collisions and provide analytical solutions, which can serve as a baseline problem for physics simulations and control tasks \citep{zhong2023improving, zhong2022differentiable}. }

+\rev{ As demonstrated in \Cref{sec:comparison}, a comparison with the HMP-MAS method, a direct method, and deep reinforcement learning approaches highlights several advantages of the proposed method.
+Unlike the HMP-MAS method, the algorithm automatically avoids unnecessary collisions and does not require an accurate prediction of the number of collision times.
+It generally converges more rapidly and produces more accurate solutions than gradient-based direct methods.
+In addition, it outperforms reinforcement learning approaches in both efficiency and accuracy. }